PMFlow/Coupled_FDM_GRW/FDM_Flow/README.md

 #

 - 'main_realizations_implicitFDM.m' and 'main_realizations_explicitFDM.m'
-are codes to compute velocity realizations with implicit/explicit FDM.
+are codes to compute velocity realizations with implicit/explicit FDM, respectively.

 - 'implicitFDM.m' is the version for homogeneous boundary value problems of the FDM solver published in https://github.com/CDAlecsa/Boundary-Value-Problem-2D.